vuongducphuong/documentation/content/applications/marketing/sms_marketing/essentials/mailing_lists_blacklists.rst

 Mailing lists and blacklists
 ============================

-Creating or importing mailing lists in Odoo is very useful when curating content to specific groups of people that already share similar demographics or interests.
+Creating or importing mailing lists in Leansoft is very useful when curating content to specific groups of people that already share similar demographics or interests.
 Mailing lists are also a great way to get started if a company is migrating from another system, and already has a established audience.